Frequently Asked Questions

 - 250 zł for small designs with colour

-This covers the cost of sterile equipment, setup time and the artist's time, even for the smallest pieces.
+The minimum covers the cost of sterile equipment, setup time and my work, even for the smallest pieces.

 How do half-day and full-day sessions work?

-For bigger projects we sometimes talk about half-day or full-day sessions, but the price is still based on the hourly rate.
+For larger projects I sometimes talk about half-day or full-day sessions, but the price is still based on the hourly rate.

-- A typical half-day booking gives us around 3 hours of tattooing time.
+- A typical half-day session is about 3 hours of actual tattooing.

-- A typical full-day booking gives us up to 6 to 6.5 hours of tattooing time, and you are in the studio for around 7.5 hours including breaks.
+- A typical full-day session is around 6-6.5 hours of tattooing, and you spend about 7.5 hours in the studio including breaks.

-The exact time we need depends not only on size, but also on complexity and placement.
-We will suggest how long to book once we have seen your idea and photos of the area.
+The exact time depends not only on size, but also on the complexity of the design and the placement.
+After I see your idea and photos of the area, I will suggest how long a session you should book.

 Do you offer discounts?